 Yes!
 This recipe has also been tested with King Arthur's Gluten-Free 1:1 Measure for Measure flour in place of the all-purpose flour.
 I recommend keeping the oat flour if possible.
 Another option is to use almond flour instead of oat.

 Absolutely.
 Thaw the berries first, then drain away the juice, and pat them dry.
-This is VERY important to avoid excess liquid in the batter.
+This is important so you don't have excess liquid in the batter.
 Proceed with the recipe as written.

 If possible I recommend following the recipe as written.
-If you don't have access to vegan butter, melted coconut oil is an option.
+If you don't have access to vegan butter, vegetable oil or melted coconut oil may be used.
 Virgin coconut oil will add a slight coconut flavor; to avoid that use refined coconut oil.

 Place muffins in a lidded storage container with a paper towel inside to absorb moisture.
-I'm on the conservative side when it comes to storing food at room temperature, so I keep these muffins at room temperature for no more than a day or two.
-Or store in the refrigerator for up to 6 days.
+I tend to be conservative about storing food at room temperature, so after 2 days I prefer to move them to the refrigerator or freezer.
+The muffins will keep in the refrigerator for up to 6 days.